apache/spark/docs/index.md

 uses Scala {{site.SCALA_BINARY_VERSION}}.
 You will need to use a compatible Scala version ({{site.SCALA_BINARY_VERSION}}.x).

-Note that support for Java 7, Python 2.6, Scala 2.10 and version of Hadoop before 2.6 are deprecated as of Spark 2.1.0, and may be removed in Spark 2.2.0.
+Note that support for Java 7 and Python 2.6 are deprecated as of Spark 2.0.0, and support for Scala 2.10 and version of Hadoop before 2.6 are deprecated as of Spark 2.1.0, and may be removed in Spark 2.2.0.

 # Running the Examples and Shell